-Fixed costs can be classified as “committed costs” or “discretionary costs” depending on their immediate impact on an organization.
+Fixed costs can be classified as either committed costs or discretionary costs.
+This depends on their immediate impact on the organization.

-Committed fixed costs (also known as capacity costs) are costs that a company has to pay to maintain its current production capacity.
+Committed fixed costs, otherwise known as capacity costs, are the costs required to maintain current production capacity.

 These costs arise from long-range decisions made by top managers about the size and nature of their organization.
-They cannot be avoided when a company continues to use its existing capabilities to produce and sell its products or services.
+They cannot be avoided when a company uses its existing capabilities to produce and sell its products or services.

 Examples of committed costs include: